 Sleeping with a partner is shown synchronise your sleep patterns.
 This doesn’t sound like much, other than maybe getting disturbed when your partner needs to go to the loo in the middle of the night.
 However, synchronised sleeper couples are supposed t have a higher rating of connected intimacy.
 Couples who sleep together are more likely to work through things together.

 If you’re struggling to sleep at night, whether solo or with a partner, it might be because you’re sleeping in the wrong position.
 For some ideas of sleep poses to help you out, check out this post.
-And for those who want to snuggle up under some cosy bedding with their loved one, we recommend this gorgeous Jersey Cotton Bed Set in Saus pink from Mikmax.
+And for those who want to snuggle up under some cosy bedding with their loved one.
+We recommend this gorgeous Organic Cotton Duvet Cover – Light Pink from Undercover.